sliu-20/Wandering-Light-P01/README.md

   <br>
   Ryan Wang - backend/python/api/flask

-Vacation Time is a website dedicated to providing suggestions on vacation time, places, activities based on user preferences.
+Vacation Time is a website dedicated to providing suggestions on vacation time, places, and activities based on user preferences.